LittleSound/interline-translate/README.md

-# sidecar-translate README
+# interline-translate README

-This is the README for your extension "sidecar-translate".
+This is the README for your extension "interline-translate".
 After writing up a brief description, we recommend including the following sections.

 ## Features